 Step 1 – With a knife, execute a criss cross cut on the fleshy sides of the aubergines, then brush them with 100ml of the olive oil and sprinkle with salt and pepper.
 Roast in the oven for 45 minutes at 220º C (200º C if ventilated) until the flesh is golden brown and completely cooked.
 A trick that I learned from the book Jerusalem, is that in order for the aubergines not to get crispy, it’s a good idea to add moist to the oven.
 The easiest way of doing this is to add a shallow oven tray with water at the bottom of the oven while the aubergines are cooking.

-Step 3 – Put the vinegar in a small container with 50ml oilve oil.
-Add the crushed garlic and the chopped half chilli and stir your vinaigrette.
+Step 3 – Put the vinegar in a small container with 50ml olive oil.
+Add the crushed garlic and the chopped half chili and stir your vinaigrette.